-Angela Whitney leads RMI’s work on Green Investment Banks.
-Ms. Whitney came to RMI from the Hewlett Foundation where she led the Environment Program’s climate finance strategy and grant making.
-The aim of her work was to align capital flows with a two degree climate scenario, ensuring investing supports a transition to a low-carbon economy.
+Angela came to RMI from the Hewlett Foundation where she led the Environment Program’s climate finance strategy and grant making.
+The aim of her work was to align global capital flows with a two-degree climate scenario, ensuring investing supports a transition to a low-carbon economy.
 Her grant-making spanned areas from early stage impact investing in innovative climate solutions companies, to creating a project preparation facility targeting solar development in India, to the development of green banks in the United States, among other areas.

 Her prior experience includes working for the National Park Service’s San Francisco Regional Office where she focused on issues of land protection and climate resilience.
 Her work also investigated impacts of energy development in the California desert.